 - "I am Free"

 Hometown: Daytona Beach, Florida

-The band, Tenth Avenue North are relatively new to the Christian music scene.
-The guys formed their band while in college at Palm Beach Atlantic University and their their first album and tour came out in 2008.
+The band, Tenth Avenue North is relatively new to the Christian music scene.
+The guys formed their band while in college at Palm Beach Atlantic University and their first album and tour came out in 2008.
 In 2009, they won the award for New Artist of the Year.

 MIKESCHAIR was formed in lead singer Mike Grayson's dorm room at Belmont University during his freshmen year.
 The guys were getting frustrated about not being able to come up with a name for their band so they jokingly named it after the chair in Mike's dorm room.
 The name stuck.

 I had a chance to meet the guys from this band when they were in Dickinson, North Dakota touring with Big Daddy Weave and Kerri Roberts.
 I told Mike they needed to come to Bismarck.
 He asked where Bismarck was and I told him just 90 miles east of Dickinson on Interstate 94.
 They were amazed that my friend and I had driven 90 miles to see them in concert.
 They were super nice and I was thrilled to meet them.